ThenTech/ImageEncoder/README.md

 For the example quant matrix in the assignment, the header is 20.5 bytes of data.

 - The encoder/decoder will give a compression percentage after writing the resulting file. (`< 100.0`: result is smaller, `> 100.0`: result is bigger )
+- The Block size is provided as a Template argument and can be changed in Block.hpp.
+Everything should work as expected, only a 8x8 quant matrix is needed to continue.
+However, resulting images do not seem as good in comparison with a 4x4 block size.
+- A single example is provided (the image from the iPyhton notebooks) for convenience.
+Other testing images used during development can be added on request.

 ## Example